21 Best Black Sand Beaches in the World

 Keep your interaction with these endangered beauties to a minimum.
 They're protected, so visitors aren't allowed to get closer than 15 feet.
 With so much to explore on this vast beach, you won't mind keeping your distance.
 Don't miss a visit to nearby Hawai'i Volcanoes National Park.

 The black sand can be a bit rocky due to the volcanic rock that lends it that lovely dark color.
-Also, be wary of the water – the current is quite strong here.
-Visit during low tide and check out the interesting creatures washed up in the tide pools.
+Also, be wary of the water - the current is quite strong here.
+Visit during low tide and check out the interesting creatures washed up in the tide pools of this top black beach.

 Accommodation: Top-Rated Resorts on the Big Island of Hawaii

-- Best Beaches on the Big Island of Hawaii, HI
+- Read More: Best Beaches on the Big Island of Hawaii, HI

 4. Kamari Beach, Greece